Table of Contents

 Facebook Groups have always been a mysterious and integral part of the biggest social media network.
 The primary idea behind Facebook is communication, and Facebook groups provided a unique way to connect with like-minded people.

 There is a Facebook Group for pretty much any interest.
 The main purpose of Facebook Groups is to help Facebook users socialize around any topic or community.
 Everybody has an option to set up a group for some cause or interest relevant to them.

 If you wanted to create a group called “Class of 2019” to connect with your high school friends, it would be very simple to do.
 Facebook is still the biggest social media network, but it is losing popularity among younger generations.
-Top three social media networks among teens are Snapchat, Instagram and YouTube, leaving Facebook on the 4th place.
+The top three social media networks among teens are Snapchat, Instagram, and YouTube, leaving Facebook in the 4th place.

 When thinking about Facebook, your focus would probably be on Facebook pages and Facebook ads.
 What is a business without a Facebook page, right?

 However, have you considered the potential of Facebook groups that gather brands, marketers, and people around similar interests?
 Facebook groups range from a few students going to the same class to thousands of people loving the same brand of cars.
 The thing that unites them is the same passion or interest.
 Some groups are local, connecting people from the same community, while some are international, connecting people from all over the world.

 Brands can use groups to their advantage, centering the communication about the brand, engaging the communication within the group members and answering the questions.
 BuzzFeed, one of the biggest Internet entertainment companies, created “BuzzFeed Book Club” to promote their book club project.